parthsharma1410/Blockchain-Ecommerce/Readme.md

 • OpenZeppelin \
 • Truffle \
 • Front End (HTML, CSS, BootStrap, Javascript, React JS) \
-• Back End (Node JS, KOA Framework, Mongo DB)
+• Back End (Node JS, KOA Framework, MongoDB)

 I have used Reactjs to make the UI E-commerce website and we have used DAI cryptocurrency for the payments.